UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## How do I get PSN for Policing or Enhanced Regime IP addresses?

-If you are connected to a PSN for Policing CUG then you will be provided with an IP range by Vodafone.
+If you are connected to a PSN for Policing CUG, you'll be provided with an IP range by Vodafone.

-If you are connected to the Enhanced Regime, then you will be provided an IP range by Home Office.
-You will need to raise a service request with us via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to have these IPs added to the UKCloud firewalls.
+If you are connected to the Enhanced Regime, you'll be provided an IP range by Home Office.
+You'll need to raise a service request with us via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal to have these IPs added to the UKCloud firewalls.
 This may have a lead time of a few days.

 ## How long is the lead time to get a PSN for Policing network connected to my solution?

-This varies depending on the solution and the network you wish to connect to.
-It will take time to gain the accreditation needed through the PSN for Policing Authority, there will then be a lead time to get the connectivity provisioned into your solution.
+This varies depending on the solution and the network you want to connect to.
+It will take time to gain the accreditation needed through the PSN for Policing Authority.
+There will then be a lead time to get the connectivity provisioned into your solution.

-- When connecting to a PSN for Policing CUG, you will need to wait for Vodafone to provision the connectivity into the UKCloud data centres.
-Because of this you will need to factor in an extended lead time.
+- When connecting to a PSN for Policing CUG, you'll need to wait for Vodafone to provision the connectivity into the UKCloud data centres.
+Because of this you'll need to factor in an extended lead time.

-- When connecting to the Enhanced Regime you will need to obtain IPs from the Home Office and have them made available to your solution by UKCloud.
+- When connecting to the Enhanced Regime you'll need to obtain IPs from the Home Office and have them made available to your solution by UKCloud.
 This will have a shorter lead time to implement that a CUG network, however it may still take a few weeks to do.

 ## How much does the PSN for Policing networks cost?

 The PSN for Policing CUG will be provided by Vodafone as a single-tenant installation so will be treated as a leased line.
 There will be Vodafone charges for this service that are outside of UKCloud's control.
 UKCloud will treat this as a HybridConnect service and will bill accordingly.
-For more information, please see the [*HybridConnect FAQs*](conn-faq-hybridconnect.md).
+For more information, see the [*HybridConnect FAQs*](conn-faq-hybridconnect.md).

-The Enhanced Regime has additional controls over the PSN-P and as such customers will be billed in accordance with PSN-P pricing.
-For more information, please see the [*PSN FAQs*](conn-faq-psn.md).
+The Enhanced Regime has additional controls over the PSN and as such customers will be billed in accordance with PSN pricing.
+For more information, see the [*PSN FAQs*](conn-faq-psn.md).

 ## General connectivity questions

-If you have questions about connectivity in general, please see the [*General connectivity FAQs*](conn-faq.md).
+If you have questions about connectivity in general, see the [*General connectivity FAQs*](conn-faq.md).

 ## Feedback